-View the video by Dave Marsh
+View Video by Dave Marsh

 We have all been in this situation where we find ourselves up against a tree, and think we essentially have no shot.
 We can of course take an unplayable, instead of wrapping the club around the tree, but there are a couple of other alternatives.
 One option is to turn the club around and hit the ball from the opposite side, in other words if you are right handed hit the ball left handed.
 Another option is to hit the ball backwards toward your target.